Here's Why I'm Recommending This Somewhat Unpopular Stock Advisory as My Top Pick

 As I mentioned earlier, Chris doesn't beat around the bush, calls a spade a spade, and doesn't shy away from the controversial topics out there.

-If you are looking for PC talk that won't hurt anyone's feelings, then Insider Weekly may not be the best choice.
+If you are looking for PC talk that won't hurt anyone's feelings, then the Insider Newsletter may not be the best choice.

 But, if you're looking for raw commentary and unique looks at the markets, which geopolitical events play a large part in, and don't mind freedom of speech, then you'll be alright.